2020 Development Best Practices Series Session VI – The Donor Cycle: Prospect Stages and Methods

 In the nonprofit sector, philanthropy makes great things possible.
 A strong fundraising program is a necessary ingredient for success for organizations of all shapes and sizes.
 Whether you’re just starting out, looking to bolster your operations or preparing for large-scale plans, this six-session series will provide practical tools to enhance your fundraising program.
 In each of these sessions, staff from Dini Spheris will explore the topics below based on over 50 years of the firm’s knowledge and experience.

 We encourage registrants to enroll in all six sessions, though each course may be taken individually.
 Registrants will be given online access to a development assessment, and those who register for the entire series have the opportunity to review the results with a member of Dini Spheris in a one-on-one session for 30 minutes.

 Session VI: Tuesday, July 7, 2020 (9:00 am to noon)

 The Donor Cycle: Prospect Stages and Methods

 Often called the “donor cycle,” the process of establishing and measuring fundraising activities has four fundamental phases: identification, cultivation, solicitation and stewardship.
-This final session focuses on major and annual donor prospect identification methodologies, building relationships, asking for the gift, and managing and maintaining relationships.
+This final session focuses on prospect identification methodologies, building relationships, asking for the gift, and managing and maintaining relationships.

 This is the final of six sessions offered in this series.
 The cost is $40 per session.
-Those who register for all six sessions can do so at a discounted total rate of $200.
+Those who register for all six sessions at a total cost of $200 will receive one free session.